BasketballTyrants/March-Madness/README.md

 - We did a geom smoooth visual for the Regions where the x variable is free throw percentage and the y variable is a team's turnover percentage
 - This plot evaluates all teams on the same level, there is no weight assigned
 - To properly read this visual, a team wants to be farthest to the right on the x variable and closer to the bottom on the y variable
+- We used ggplot to create a scatter plot of free throw percentage vs. turnover percentage for all teams in the tournament, colored by region.
+- A linear regression line is added to the plot using the geom_smooth() function.
+- The team names are added to the plot using the geom_text() function.
+- The plot is faceted by region using the facet_wrap() function.
+- Finally, various formatting options are set using the scale_color_manual(), labs(), and theme() functions.

 ![image](https://user-images.githubusercontent.com/118494123/227807535-31a099e4-f373-429b-9fbc-5525de91b608.png)